Reading The Best American Essays of 2015 was, by-in-large, a joy.

 In his foreword to this edition, the editor of the Best American Essays series Robert Atwan describes how Montaigne’s essais, the original essays, were “anti-systematic” and “anti-rhetorical.”
 In this way, they disrupted the dry, systematic philosophy of the time.

 These days, I actually think the opposite disruption is needed.
-We live in an age in which very few people read philosophy or theology and David Foster Wallace writes in “Consider the Lobster” that he can’t come up with a coherent ethical system.
+We live in an age in which very few people read philosophy or theology.
 I believe essays have a role to play in offering some solid footing to stand on.
-I’m not calling for a Baconian treatise, but I do think there’s room for essays that consider themselves to be less provisional, and more thought-through than the original essais.
+I’m certainly not saying essays should be Baconian treatises, but I do think there’s room for essays that consider themselves to be less provisional and more thought-through than Montaigne’s original essays.